dishadtu/Music_Generation_Wavenet/README.md

 One also needs to create folder 'output' in the src folder

 I have added the code for playing the song as well so that one can have a single code to run the music once generated.

+The best_model.h5 gets automatically generated and referenced in the file.